smatsushima1/acq_api_dev/README.md

 - SBA Small Business Size Standards
 - VETS-4212 Registrations

-For more information on each of these projects, please read the README in each of the respective folders.
+For more information on each of these projects, please consult the README in each of the respective folders.